LucoLab/RNASEQ/README.md

 =============

-[TAPAS](https://github.com/LucoLab/RNASEQ) is ,for sure , a great tool but it's still in developpment.
+[TAPAS](https://github.com/LucoLab/RNASEQ) is, for sure, a great tool but it's still in developpment.

 ---

 Here we describe the different steps involved in the analysis of RNASEQ in the laboratory.

-This tutorial goal is to make people understand how the raw data has been process in the team (tools and workflow) and to help them to reproduce analysis.
+This tutorial goal is to make people understand how the raw data has been processed in the team (tools and workflow) and help them to reproduce analysis.

 ---